JonathanGWesterfield/RecWalkerCounter/README.md

 work will be passed to another group.
 It is essential that you remember this, and build your work knowing someone will be finishing it.
 Since it will be passed on, there will be a coding standards that must be adhered to.

+# Components of Project
+Arduino - sends an entry to the Database through a Python API whenever someone walks in front of the sensor

+Python/MySQL API - interface between the Arduino and the MySQL database

+PHP/MySQL API - interface between webpage and the MySQL database

+Web Page - Displays an interactive graph displaying information about the traffic through the South Entrance of The Rec